epsilonlabs/playground-backend/README.md

 ./gradlew build
 ```

-This will also build uber-JAR distributions of the HTTP server and the Google Cloud Functions, in the respective `build/libs` directories of the modules.
+This will also build uber-JAR distributions of the servers and the Google Cloud Functions, in the respective `build/libs` directories of the modules.

 After the project has been built, you can build the various Docker images with: